Richard Cooke (archaeologist)

-Cooke established a reference collection of fauna species of tropical America, for use by archaeologists and others.
+Cooke established a modern reference collection of fauna species of tropical America, for use by archaeologists and others.

 A Smithsonian Tropical Research Institute staff scientist for the Smithsonian Institution, he spent most of his career working in Panama.

 In 2017, Cooke was designated a Member of the Order of the British Empire.

 Selected publications

 Sugiyama, Nawa, M. F. Martínez-Polanco, C. A. France, & R. G. Cooke.
-"Domesticated landscapes of the neotropics: Isotope signatures of human-animal relationships in pre-Columbian Panama."
-Journal of Anthropological Archaeology 59 (2020): 101195.
+"Domesticated landscapes of the neotropics: Isotope signatures of human-animal relationships in pre-Columbian Panama".
+Journal of Anthropological Archaeology.
+59 (2020): 101195.